-in response to a low COC and the effects of future investments on cash savings.
+We further test whether financial constraints help explain firms' excess capital issuance in response to low COC and the effects of future investments on cash savings.
 To this end, we partition firms with high (low) hedging motives into financially constrained and unconstrained firms.
-The unreported tables show that both financially constrained and unconstrained firms with high hedging motives raise external capital in excess of current financial needs when the COC is relatively low.7 The estimated coefficients of $FInvest \times COC$ are negative and significant for both constrained and unconstrained firms with high hedging motives, while the coefficients are insignificant for both constrained and unconstrained firms with low hedging motives.
-Overall, these results suggest that financial constraints cannot fully explain the sensitivity of cash savings to the COC.
+The unreported tables show that both financially constrained and unconstrained firms with high hedging motives raise external capital in excess of current financial needs when COC is relatively low.
+The estimated coefficients of $FInvest \times COC$ are negative and significant for both constrained and unconstrained firms with high hedging motives, while the coefficients are insignificant for both constrained and unconstrained firms with low hedging motives.
+Overall, these results suggest that financial constraints cannot fully explain the sensitivities of cash savings to COC.